thi-ng/umbrella/README.md

 **Please visit [thi.ng](https://thi.ng) for additional information & topic based search of packages relevant to your use cases...**

-This mono-repository is home to 169+ thi.ng TypeScript/ES6 projects, a wide and jointly developed collection of packages and building blocks for (non-exhaustive list of topics):
+This mono-repository is home to 169+ thi.ng TypeScript/ES6 projects (plus 110+
+examples), a wide and jointly developed collection of packages and building blocks for (non-exhaustive list of topics):

 - Functional programming (ES6 iterators/generators, composition, memoization, transducers, multi-methods)
 - Reactive programming, stream / transducer based dataflow graphs / pipelines